 Journeyman Electrician:

 This status is attained once you fulfill all the requirements to be a journeyman electrician.
-You’ll require passing the test set by the state, local, or federal level to get this license.
+You’ll be required to pass the test set by the state, local, or federal level to get this license.

 Master Electrician: